aws/aws-cdk-rfcs/text/0617-cloudfront-oac-l2.md

 ## Migrating from OAI to OAC

-If you are currently using OAI for your S3 origin and wish to migrate to OAC, first set the feature flag `@aws-cdk/aws-cloudfront:useOriginAccessControl` to `true` in `cdk.json`.With this feature flag set, when you create a new `S3Origin` an Origin Access Control will be used instead of Origin Access Identity.
+If you are currently using OAI for your S3 origin and wish to migrate to OAC, first set the feature flag `@aws-cdk/aws-cloudfront:useOriginAccessControl` to `true` in `cdk.json`.
+With this feature flag set, when you create a new `S3Origin` an Origin Access Control will be used instead of Origin Access Identity.
 You can create and pass in an `OriginAccessControl` or one will be automatically created by default.
+Run `cdk diff` before deploying to verify the changes to your stack.

 For more information, see [Migrating from origin access identity (OAI) to origin access control (OAC)](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html#migrate-from-oai-to-oac).